Perry Burgess: Leprosy

 novel "Who Walk Alone" about a fictional American soldier who contracts leprosy while in the Philippines and becomes a resident of the Culion leper colony.
 The novel won the "Bookseller Discovery Award" at the National Book Awards.
 By about 1960 it had been translated into over 50 languages and had been published in Braille and in audio on records.
 He also wrote an autobiography in 1951 titled "Born of Those Years: An Autobiography".
 Burgess retired in 1958 for health reasons.

 Second marriage

-In May 1937 Burgess married Cora Turney Bateman of Madison, Ohio; he adopted Cora's children from her first marriage, Coralyn and John (who adopted the name Perry Burgess Jr.).
+In May 1937 Burgess married Cora Turney Bateman (1910-1962) of Madison, Ohio; he adopted Cora's children from her first marriage, Coralyn and John (who adopted the name Perry Burgess Jr.).
 They lived on the "Erie Vista" estate in Geneva-on-the-Lake, Ohio which had been the home of Cora's grandfather.

+Burgess and his wife are buried in Middle Ridge Cemetery in Madison, Ohio.